lmiller1990/lachlan-miller.me/markdown/javascript_module_clusterfuck.md

-## Module Extensions in TypeScript
+## The JavaScript Module Clusterfuck

 JavaScript modules have a long and complicated history.
 TypeScript works well with both of the most common formats (CommonJS and ES Modules, or ESM).
 It can even make the two work together, for the most part!